MicrosoftDocs/PowerShell-Docs/reference/5.0/PowershellGet/Find-Command.md

 ```

 ### -Proxy
-Specifies that the cmdlet uses a proxy server for the request, rather than connecting directly to the Internet resource.
+Specifies a proxy server for the request, rather than connecting directly to the Internet resource.

 ```yaml
 Type: Uri